vinguyenthaotrinh/page-rhythm/pa/README.md

 # CS300 Project -  PageRhythm - Project Assignments

-This folder contains subfolders to store submissions.
+This folder contains subfolders to store submissions and documents related to project assignments.